mikelevins/bard/0.4/doc/bard.md

     bard> "Hello!"
     "Hello!"

+    bard> { a: 1 b: 2 }

 #### Symbols

-A symbol is a value that just consists of a name.
+A symbol is a value represents a name.
 Here are a few examples:

     x
     *
     Fred
-    ALongerSymbolName
+    ALongerSymbol

+Symbols are not self-evaluating.
 When you type a symbol at the Bard prompt, Bard treats it as a reference to a **variable**.
 A **variable** is a name that is bound to a value.

-    bard> *
+    bard> *bard-version*
-    (-> & -> Number)
+    (0 4 0)

-When we type `*` at the prompt, Bard recognizes it as a symbol and looks up the value of the variable with that name.
-In this case the value is the multiplication function, written as `(-> & -> Number)`.
-(We'll talk later about why the function is printed like that and what it means.)
+When we type `*bard-version*` at the prompt, Bard recognizes it as a symbol and looks up the value of the variable with that name.
+In this case the value is the version on the Bard system, which is a List of numbers.

-You can define your own variables and change the values associated with them.
+You can define your own variables:

     bard> (def n 5)
     n

     bard> n
     5

+Once a variable is defined, you can assign a new value to it:

     bard> (set! n 105)
     105